mariaartlle/ProtRL/README.md

 ## Notes
 > seq_gen.py in the main directory generates a fasta file with this format ```>fasta_name /t perplexity /t intrinsic_reward /n sequence```
-> we discontinued ranked DPO as theoretically it will always outperform the
+> we discontinued ranked DPO as theoretically it will always be outperformed by weighted DPO

 ## Troubleshooting